scrabbletank/farhome-rules/spacehome/rulesdoc.md

 ### Skill Proficiency
 Skill proficiencies are calculated based off the proficiency of the category they are under.
 Skills that you are proficient in (The skills you choose at character creation or learned through level ups) gain the full benefit of the categories proficiency.
 All other skills have a proficiency equal to half the categories level, rounded down.

-### Death Saves
+### Downed
-When you lose all your life, you begin making death saving throws.
-Death saves use your Survival skill, with an increasing difficulty every roll.
-Failing a death save puts you in a critical state for the next day.
-While in a critical state, the next death save you fail kills you.
-You remain in a critical state even if you are stablized or healed until you have completed a long rest.

-Death saves start against 1 terrible die, increasing by 1 for each roll.
+When a player is reduced to 0 wounds they are put into a Downed state.
+While Downed, a creature can take no actions.Other creatures can attempt to revive a player by healing them or making a Biology check, adding a terrible die for every wound of damage in the attack that Downed the player.
+On success (or when healed) the player regains half of their maximum wounds, rounded up, and is put into a Bloodied state.
+Downed creatures automatically revive at the end of an encounter as if they were revived.

+When a player is Downed while in a Bloodied state they can no longer be revived.
+Instead they roll an Outcome, using a wound die.
+On a wound the player dies, otherwise reviving on a blank.
+Players remain in a Bloodied state until they complete a long rest.

+While Downed, creatures can still be targeted by attacks and take damage.
+When taking damage they make a Survival check, adding a bad die for every wound in the attack.
+On failure they are killed.
+Bloodied players use terrible dice instead of bad dice.

 ### Outcome Rolls
 Some abilities, attacks, or random effects may require you to roll a single die to determine an outcome.
 This can come in many forms, but is usually used to determine the severity of an outcome.
 For example, if you trip an alarm, the game master may make you roll a bad die to see who responds. a Blank roll could mean just a utility robot, a failure a lone guardsman, or on a Disaster an entire patrol.

+### Maneuvers
+Unlike Farhome, Maneuvers cannot be learned normally.
+Instead, maneuvers are attached to weapons.

+### Loadout
+Explained more in Gear, Loadout determines how many active items a character can use at once.
+Characters have a Loadout Limit of 6.

 ## Gear
 A good chunk of character progression comes from the gear they use.
 Normally a character can wear a single piece of armor and use a single Caster.
 Outside of those items characters can equip gear up to their loadout limit.
 By default this limit is 6, and some pieces of gear cost more or less loadout points.
 This doesn't mean you cant use things that aren't in your loadout, it's just your loadout is what is immediately available to you.
-You can change your loadout at any time by spending a full round swaping things out of your pack.
-You can change any number of items when changing your loadout, as long as your total equipped items are less than your loadout limit.
+You can take out something from your pack that isn't in your loadout by spending a full round digging it out of your pack.
+This item cannot be stored on your person and you must spend a full round putting it away.

+For example, you can spend a round taking out a two handed weapon, then use the weapon the following round.
+If you then try to use a weapon from your loadout you either have to spend a round putting the two handed weapon away or drop it on the ground.

 Loadout limit can be increased through feats, armor, or even some gear.